ebsamson3/SwiftOverpassAPI/README.md

 ### **Creating a bounding box**

-Create a boxed region that will confine your query
+Create a boxed region that will confine your query:

-Option 1:
+Option 1: Initialize with a MKCoordinateRegion
 ```swift
 let center = CLLocationCoordinate2D(
 	latitude: 37.7749,